Hreflang Tags: The Complete SEO Guide

 - Canonical tags pointing to self, not cross-language

 Most hreflang problems are invisible without an audit -- Google will silently ignore malformed tags rather than surfacing an error.
+See our hreflang checker tools comparison for tooling options, and follow the hreflang best practices checklist to keep your implementation clean.

 Related Articles